pbaitor/i18n-twitter-sentiment/README.md

 ## Summary

-TL;DR: this project builds an **AI that predicts 11 emotions from text sentences** and you can try it on real tweets going to https://emotions.aitorperez.com
+TL;DR: this project builds an **AI that predicts 11 emotions from text sentences in 93 languages** and you can try it on real tweets going to https://emotions.aitorperez.com

 ## Background